Compilation Flow

 - Certain functions are replaced with GPU-compatible alternatives.
 For instance, the

-from CUDA's libdevice library. - Exceptions are disabled and replaced with unreachable directives, which enables additional optimizations.
+sqrt()function might be replaced with__nv_sqrtfrom CUDA's libdevice library. - Exceptions are disabled and replaced with unreachable directives, which enables additional optimizations.

 - The module is compiled to PTX code and written to disk.
 The PTX code is then loaded at runtime to invoke the kernel.